Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week03/Doc/Task 2.md

 The innerloop cannot be written as a composition of parallel operators.
 The plus binary operator is associative, but when applying *sqrt* to elements which are accumulated over iterations then the result cannot be calculated out of order.
 For example: sqrt(sqrt(a) + b) + c is not the same as sqrt(sqrt(b) + a) + c, which represents an out of order execution.

-When sqrt is removed from the expression, all the operators(both + and *) are associative and therefore it can be written as a composition of parallel operators.
+When sqrt is removed from the expression, all the operators(both + and *) are associative and therefore it can be written as a composition of parallel operators, namely a map squaring the A[i,j] and then a scan sum.

 ### c,d)
 See cuda folder for implementation